 - I’m in no hurry.
 I tell gifted writing students that they need patience, and that writing is hard work and does not get easier for the people who are most successful at it.
 But I don’t recommend my system to aspiring writers.
 It results in long intervals between the start of a book and its end.

-- The only wisdom I think I’ve attained is the wisdom to be skeptical of other people’s ideology and other people’s arguments.
-I tend to be a skeptic, I don’t like dogmatic approaches by anybody.
+- The only wisdom I think I’ve attained is the wisdom to be sceptical of other people’s ideology and other people’s arguments.
+I tend to be a sceptic, I don’t like dogmatic approaches by anybody.
 I don’t like intolerance and a dogmatic person is intolerant of other people.
 It’s one of the reasons I keep a distance from all religious beliefs.

 Joseph Heller was an American satirical novelist, short story writer, and playwright.
 The title of one of his works, Catch-22, entered the English lexicon to refer to a vicious circle with an absurd, no-win choice.
 Although he is remembered for Catch-22, his other works include God Knows and Something Happened, and concentrate on the lives of middle-class characters and remain examples of modern satire.

 Source for Image

 Please click here for our Literary Birthday Calendar